luigimorel/ugandaconstitution.com/chapters/Chapter 19.md

 ##### 281. Proceedings pending before courts.

-Legal proceedings pending immediately before the coming into force of this Constitution before any court, including civil proceedings against the Government, may be proceeded with and completed.
+Legal proceedings pending immediately before the coming into force of this Constitution before any court, including civil proceebdings against the Government, may be proceeded with and completed.

 ##### 282. Prerogative of mercy re cases before constitution.